 There are also constitutional defenses that may apply to your case.
 These typically involve an illegal search conducted by law enforcement or an officer’s failure to read you your Miranda rights before obtaining a confession.
 These are very fact-sensitive and complicated matters, so it’s important to have an experienced attorney in Columbus involved in your case to make sure that you raise all possible defenses.

-Contact Our Columbus Homicide Attorneys Today for a Free Initial Consultation
+Contact Our Columbus Homicide Attorney Today for a Free Initial Consultation

 As you can see, homicide cases are serious and the stakes are very high.
 For this reason, you shouldn’t wait until you are arrested to obtain legal counsel.
 Even if you are worried about being investigated, it is never too early to reach out for legal advice.